ainzzorl/goodcode/_articles/error-prone-test-helper.md

 ## Context

-Error Prone is a static analysis tool for Java that catches common programming mistakes at compile-time.
+[Error Prone](https://errorprone.info) is a static analysis tool for Java that catches common programming mistakes at compile-time.

-It's comprised of hundreds of different checkers searching for different types of defects.
+Error Prone is comprised of hundreds of different checkers searching for different types of defects.
 Checkers inherit the same base class [`BugChecker`](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/check_api/src/main/java/com/google/errorprone/bugpatterns/BugChecker.java#).
 In the nutshell, the interface for a checker is *unit of code (class, method, etc.) in - findings out*.

 ## Problem